astrotime/timenomad_app/collections/_posts/2020-10-21-first-and-second-saturn-returns.md

     </div>
     <div class="col-6">
       <div class="row text-photo-caption-serif">
-        In Time Nomad app one can use the <b>Chart Event Explorer</b> tool to find out exact dates of each Saturn return and its possible retrograde movements.<br><br>
+        In the Time Nomad app one can use the <b>Chart Event Explorer</b> tool to find out exact dates of each Saturn return and its possible retrograde movements.<br><br>
         Simply set the date to around 29th or 60th birthday when Saturn is roughly conjunct with its natal position.<br><br>
         Then long tap on Saturn transit item on the <i>Transits list</i> screen.<br><br>
         For more information read <a href="/documentation/how-to-calculate-astrological-aspects-transits-retrogrades.html" target="_blank">How to calculate astrological events — aspects, transits and retrogrades</a>.